Saffier 1,54 ct*

 Normal price €2.065,00

 Intense blue sapphire of 1.54 carats.
-These types of clear blue stones are a Sri Lankan specialty.
-Not too bright, not too dark, but a vibrant blue.
+These kinds of bright blue stones are a Sri Lankan specialty.
+Not too light, not too dark, but a vibrant blue.
 A beautiful stone for any type of jewelry.

 Origin: Sri Lanka

 Therapy: Not observed

 Certificate: House certificate